-Now, look: what was once was a small trading post is now a city of over fifteen million people!
-It’s an absolute mecca for backpackers and a place to experience the beautiful hustle and bustle of SEA.
+What was once was a small trading post is now a city of over fifteen million people!
+It’s an absolute mecca for backpackers and a place to experience the beautiful hustle and bustle of SEA first hand.

 Looking for accommodation for your trip?
 Check out our epic Bangkok Hostel Guide for the best places to stay!